Gabriella439/grace/README.md

 programs to resolve URIs.
 This resolver is somewhat different compared to the other two: It is not bound to a particular URI scheme.
-Instead, it tries to find the right executable to process the URI: Suppose our `greet.ffg` is on a remote machine called `my-server` and all we got is SSH access.
-Now a resolver capable of receiving that file might look something like
+Instead, it tries to find the right executable to process the URI: Suppose our `greet.ffg` is on a remote machine reachable at `example.com` and all we got is SSH access.
+Now a resolver capable of receiving that file might look something like this:
-this:

 ```bash
 #!/usr/bin/bash